I'm a web developer, Internet marketer, and a recovering anxiety sufferer. I write about mental health/wellness issues and technology.

 An abnormal fear of death or corpses.

 All humans experience the fear of death at some point.
 As conscious beings, I don't believe we can face the cold fact of our own or our loved ones' demise without fear.
-Maybe a saint could, but I don't personally know any of those.
 Being afraid of death is, at least to some degree, a normal part of being human.

 Most of us are able to cope with this fear most of the time.
 We're somehow able to compartmentalize it, to cordon off the reality of death from our conscious awareness.
 Some of us can do it until we're actively dying.